davidlhayes/project3/README.md

 3. Sinatra - Chosen over Rails because it is lightweight and flexible
 4. Bootstrap - A powerful styling framework with-in built-in responsive design abilities

-# Security
+## Security

+An member id will be required as a parameter in each request.

 # App Description

 ## PandaCard - A Fictitious Credit Card Company
-*** The front-end of this app will allow a business to access transaction information for clients who pay with PandaCard
+### The front-end of this app will allow a business to access transaction information for clients who pay with PandaCard

 ### The API will contain credit card purchase information for all PandaCard holders.
 PandaCard businesses will create apps to
 ### access the API, but their member key will be required with each request and only return payments made to them